Industry Partnerships in Learning and Teaching

-First in Australia for Educational Partnership with Google
+First in Australia for educational partnership with Google

 School members are the only Australian educators to win the honour of being YouTube Partners in Education.

-Two members of the School, Dr Chris Tisdell and A/Prof Norman Wildberger, have formed educational partnerships with internet giant Google, invited to become “YouTube Partners in Education”.
+Two members of the school, Dr Chris Tisdell and A/Prof Norman Wildberger, have formed educational partnerships with internet giant Google, invited to become “YouTube Partners in Education”.
 Such a partnership enables innovative and wide-ranging advancements in the creation and sharing of online learning videos.

-Degrees and Courses
+Degrees and courses

 Prizes

-The following industry sponsored prizes are awarded to students within the School:
+The following industry sponsored prizes are awarded to students within the school:

 • The SAS Institute Australia Prize - For the student with the best performance in MATH2871 Data Management for Statistical Analysis.